Thamus Observatory

 What is the Epistemic X-Ray?

-What is the Thamus Observatory?
+What is the Thamus?

 Why does the X-Ray show both "with web search" and "without web search"?